vtexdocs/help-center-content/docs/tutorials/en/how-long-does-it-take-to-cancel-an-order-with-an-unpaid-boleto.md

 ---
-title: 'How long does it take to cancel an order with an unpaid "boleto"?'
+title: "How long does it take to cancel an order with an unpaid 'boleto'?"
 id: frequentlyAskedQuestions_300
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:51.983Z